deep-elegant/kavim/README.md

 - [Mehr 🌟](https://github.com/xmannii/MehrLocalChat) - A modern, elegant local AI chatbot application using Electron, React, shadcn/ui, and Ollama.

 > Does you've used this template in your project?
 Add it here and open a PR.

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/LuanRoger/electron-shadcn/blob/main/LICENSE) file for details.